ardeora-cmu/Project5/README.md

 Using work from above and the JavaRDD foreach() method, prompt the user for a string and then perform a search on every line of the The Tempest.
-If any line of The Tempest contains the String entered by the user then display the entire line.
+If any line of The Tempest contains the string entered by the user then display the entire line.
 For the display, use System.out.println().